Mecho90/BuildingManagement/building_management/docs/rbac.md

 ## Auto-provisioning

-- Building owners automatically receive a Backoffice membership for that building.
+- Building owners automatically receive a Technician membership for that building, pre-filled with their configured sub-role.
 - Staff/superusers receive a global Administrator membership via migration.

 You can manage memberships via Django admin (`Building > Memberships`) or by editing `BuildingMembership` records directly.